Updated on June 1st, 2021 by Nikolaos Sismanis

 The billionaire hedge fund manager has gained legendary status in the investing community, having executed many successful and creative investment plays.

-One such bet which dominated headlines recently involved him turning $27 million into $2.6 billion.
+One such bet which dominated headlines last year involved him turning $27 million into $2.6 billion.
 Ackman used credit protection on investment-grade and high-yield bond indexes in his controversial bet that the coronavirus would tank the market.

 Mr. Ackman has several other noteworthy achievements throughout his career.
 In 2011 Pershing Square acquired a 14.2% stake in Canadian Pacific Railway Limited (CP).
 Ackman eventually won a fierce battle with the existing board to install a new CEO and overhaul the company’s business strategy.
 Over the next 3 years, CP shares quadrupled.
 This successful investment netted the activist hedge fund a total of $2.6 billion in profit.